DiceDB/docs/src/content/docs/commands/COPY.md

 ---
 title: COPY
-description: Documentation for the Redis command COPY
+description: Documentation for the DiceDB command COPY
 ---

-# DiceDB COPY Command Documentation

-## Overview

 The `COPY` command in DiceDB is used to create a copy of a key.
 This command allows you to duplicate the value stored at a specified key to a new key.
 The new key can be in the same database or a different database.
 This command is useful for duplicating data without the need to retrieve and reinsert it manually.